gitabhishekbaloni/bitly-testing-framework/README.md

 NOTE: If you want to run all the tests in a single go you can use "mvn clean install" Once built, below command can be used to run any combination of tags

+NOTE: To create new data models for new version of service you can see "open-api-model-generator/pom.xml" set true/false flag under configuration

+NOTE: As for dependency management we are using spring boot framework all properties are made available in ~\bitly-testing-framework\testing\src\test\resources\application.properties

 b) Running with tags or feature file

 `mvn test -Dcucumber.options="--tags '@positive'"`